PlantML/PlantML.github.io/pages/people_join_us.md

 - Awards
 - Your personal interests in research

-2.
-Names, affiliations, e-mail addresses, and phone numbers of 1-2 professional references, preferably faculty/staff in MSU.
+2. The names, affiliations, e-mail addresses, and phone numbers of 1-2 professional references (preferably faculty/staff at MSU).